 Also, a gas tankless heater must be ventilated, and if you are putting it into a space that previously held a tank heater, you might have to retrofit the space for adequate ventilation.

 Gas or Electric: Which is Right for Me?

 Choosing the fuel type will depend on your situation and your personal preference.
 There are a few different considerations to make.

 Electric models cost around $500 to $700 while a gas model will start around $1000.
 Both types of tanks are rated to last around 20 years with proper maintenance.

 Electric is about 98% efficient while gas is around 85%.
-Both present real improvements in efficiency over a tank water heater, however.
+Both present real improvements in efficiency over a tank heater, however.